-Many of you will have a basic video camera already so you will not have to buy a camera, the main thing to remember about video recording is to have great audio.
-That sounds kind of weird but people will forgive you if the video quality is not cinema-quality, but they will not put up with bad audio.
-So always hardwire the mic you are using to the camera.
+Many of you will have a video camera already (like a smartphone) so you will not have to buy a camera.
+The main thing to remember about video recording is to have great audio.
+People will forgive you if the video quality is not cinema-quality.
+They will not put up with bad audio.
+Always hardwire the mic you are using to the camera.
 That isn’t to say that video quality isn’t important.
-With the ease and affordability of cameras now, some even on phones, don’t neglect it but remember audio is more essential.
+With the ease and affordability of cameras now, don’t neglect it but remember audio is also essential.

 Apple iMovie software is made specifically for Macs and is bundled with Apple Devices.

 Apple Final Cut Pro is Apple’s pro-level video editing application.